shrutikpawale18/Road-Lane-Detection-using-SCNN/README.md

 The SCNN-based system demonstrates significant potential for enhancing vehicular navigation and safety, marking a step forward in the development of autonomous driving technology.

 Implemented on the [CULane](https://xingangpan.github.io/projects/CULane.html) dataset.
-The training is done on driver_161_90frame and testing is done on <mark>driver_37_30frame</mark>.
-Please change Dataset_Path and if you want to train and test on other sets then update the createIndex and createIndex_test of the CULane class.
+The training is done on driver_161_90frame and testing is done on `driver_37_30frame`.
+Please change `Dataset_Path` and if you want to train and test on other sets then update the `createIndex` and `createIndex_test` of the `CULane` class.

-Accordingly adjust the root path in <mark>utils/lane_evaluation/CULane/Run.sh</mark>.
+Accordingly adjust the root path in `utils/lane_evaluation/CULane/Run.sh`.